opentoonz/opentoonz_docs/source/applying_special_fx.rst

 ~~~~~~~~~~~~~~~
  |Square_Gradient|

-Creates in the selected column a square gradient, that goes linearly from the center to the four corners, defined by a color spectrum (see  :ref:`Defining Colors and Color Spectrums <defining_colors_and_color_spectrums>`  ) and a Size value.
+Creates a new column/layer containing a square gradient, that goes linearly from the center to the four corners, defined by a color spectrum (see  :ref:`Defining Colors and Color Spectrums <defining_colors_and_color_spectrums>`  ) and a Size value.

 .. note:: The size can also be set by using a rotated square gadget with handles in the Viewer (see  :ref:`Using FX Gadgets <using_fx_gadgets>`  ).